rlparks/Carboy/README.md

 # Carboy

-Vehicle logging, rebuild for simplicity and speed.
+Vehicle logging, rebuilt for simplicity and speed.

 Unlimited vehicles and their trips can be tracked, recording the mileage at each point.
 Set up custom destinations for quick metrics.